Safety and security

 The Jamaican police may impose curfews at short notice for specific towns or areas.

-There have been outbreaks of violence in the Mountain View area on one route from Norman Manley International Airport.
+There have been outbreaks of violence in recent years in the Mountain View area on the route between Kingston and Norman Manley International Airport.
 You should avoid the Mountain View Avenue route during the hours of darkness and use the alternative signposted Humming Bird route via South Camp Road instead.

-The British High Commission has received reports of British nationals being robbed when travelling to private accommodation from Norman Manley International Airport.
+The British High Commission has previously received reports of British nationals being robbed when travelling to private accommodation from Norman Manley International Airport.
 Be especially vigilant when travelling from the airport to your accommodation.

 You can drive in Jamaica using a UK driving licence for up to 6 months.
 If you aren’t familiar with Kingston, don’t drive in the city.
 If you get lost, you risk putting yourself and your passengers in personal danger.
 Some hire cars and minibuses don’t have seatbelts fitted in the rear.
 Check with the hire car company before you arrive.